Caprolactam: Safety

 Caprolactam is an irritant and is mildly toxic, with an of 1.1 g/kg (rat, oral).
 In 1991, it was included on the list of hazardous air pollutants by the U.S. Clean Air Act of 1990.
 It was subsequently removed from the list in 1996 at the request of the manufacturers.
 In water, caprolactam hydrolyzes to aminocaproic acid, which is used medicinally.

 As of 2016 caprolactam had the unusual status of being the only chemical in the International Agency for Research on Cancer's lowest hazard category, Group 4: "probably not carcinogenic to humans".

 Currently, there is no official permissible exposure limit set for workers handling caprolactam in the United States.
 The recommended exposure limit is set at 1 mg/m^{3} over an eight-hour work shift for caprolactam dusts and vapors.
 The short-term exposure limit is set at 3 mg/m^{3} for caprolactam dusts and vapors.

 Climate impact

 The production of caprolactam can produce nitrous oxide as a by-product, a highly potent greenhouse gas.
 Emissions differ significantly due to different production processes and inconsistent use of emission abatement technology.
-A study commissioned by the German Federal Ministry for Economic Affairs and Climate Action estimates emissions between 9 kg of nitrous oxide per ton of caprolactam and almost zero.
+A study commissioned by the German Federal Ministry for Economic Affairs and Climate Action estimates emissions ranges between 0-9 kg of nitrous oxide per ton of caprolactam.

 Nitrous oxide emissions from caprolactam production are unregulated in most countries.
 Unlike other chemical production processes, nitrous oxide emissions from caprolactam production are not included in the European Union Emissions Trading System.